Tech Tips

 Dale, you have been a great help over & over.
 Now I have a real problem with my triple step on my 2002 Newmar Mountain Aire.

-I have a hard time thinking I need all that because of plastic gear part problem.
+I have a hard time thinking I need all that because of the plastic gear part problem.
 I do not know if you have had this problem or have heard of it, and if so what occurred to remedy it other than buy kit???

 6-10-2011

-I contacted you by phone the other day on step problem (motor).
-Kwikee no longer has motor for step (motor #9551).
+I contacted you by phone the other day on the step problem (motor).
+Kwikee no longer has a motor for step (motor #9551).
 They only make a replacement kit for series 24 & 25.
 This kit new motor & control box + new gear plate.
 Replacement kit # 909770000 cost $355.00.

 6-12-2011 - The How To